anodyne/docs/themeing.md

 ## Anatomy of a theme

-Theme authors are free to structure their themes in whatever manner they see fit.
-In general though we recommend a structure like this:
+As a theme author, you're free to structure your theme however you see fit.
+Through much trial and error, we've found a structure like this to be the most flexible way to approach building a Nova theme:

-- `_global` - files used across different sections of the theme including CSS, Javascript, and images
+- `_global` - files used across multiple sections of the theme; you can name this directory whatever you want, but we've found `_global` to be the best option
-- `admin` – files specific to the admin section of Nova
+- `admin` – files specific to the admin section of Nova; this directory cannot be renamed
-- `login` – files specific to the login section of Nova
+- `login` – files specific to the login section of Nova; this directory cannot be renamed
-- `main` – files specific to the main section of Nova
+- `main` – files specific to the main section of Nova; this directory cannot be renamed
-- `wiki` – files specific to Nova's wiki
+- `wiki` – files specific to Nova's wiki; this directory cannot be renamed
-- `preview-admin.jpg` – a preview image of the admin section (this is only used when selecting a theme from the theme catalogue)
+- `preview-admin.jpg` – a preview image of the admin section (only used when selecting a theme); this image must be in the root directory of your theme and cannot be renamed or Nova will not be able to show a preview of the theme section to users
-- `preview-login.jpg` – a preview image of the login section (this is only used when selecting a theme from the theme catalogue)
+- `preview-login.jpg` – a preview image of the login section (only used when selecting a theme); this image must be in the root directory of your theme and cannot be renamed or Nova will not be able to show a preview of the theme section to users
-- `preview-main.jpg` – a preview image of the main section (this is only used when selecting a theme from the theme catalogue)
+- `preview-main.jpg` – a preview image of the main section (only used when selecting a theme); this image must be in the root directory of your theme and cannot be renamed or Nova will not be able to show a preview of the theme section to users
-- `preview-wiki.jpg` – a preview image of the wiki section (this is only used when selecting a theme from the theme catalogue)
+- `preview-wiki.jpg` – a preview image of the wiki section (only used when selecting a theme); this image must be in the root directory of your theme and cannot be renamed or Nova will not be able to show a preview of the theme section to users
-- `skin.yml` – the QuickInstall file Nova uses to install the theme (see below for more information)
+- `skin.yml` – the QuickInstall file used by Nova to install the theme (see below for more information)
-- `template_admin.php` – the base HTML structure of the admin section
+- `template_admin.php` – the base HTML structure of the admin section; this file must be in the root directory of your theme and cannot be renamed or your theme will not work
-- `template_login.php` – the base HTML structure of the login section
+- `template_login.php` – the base HTML structure of the login section; this file must be in the root directory of your theme and cannot be renamed or your theme will not work
-- `template_main.php` – the base HTML structure of the main section
+- `template_main.php` – the base HTML structure of the main section; this file must be in the root directory of your theme and cannot be renamed or your theme will not work
-- `template_wiki.php` – the base HTML structure of the wiki section
+- `template_wiki.php` – the base HTML structure of the wiki section; this file must be in the root directory of your theme and cannot be renamed or your theme will not work

 :::note Overriding pages from a theme
 While the best way to override a specific page is using the `_base_override` folder, you can also override pages from your theme as well.
 This is helpful if you want your theme to make specific changes to a page that are only unique to your theme.
 See the [seamless substitution documentation](/docs/2.6/seamless-substitution) for more information about this process.